buihongduc132/codex/codex-rs/core/prompt_v0.md

 When using the shell, you must adhere to the following guidelines:

-- When searching for text or files, prefer using `rg` or `rg --files` respectively.
+- When searching for text or files, prefer using `rg` or `rg --files` respectively because `rg` is much faster than alternatives like `grep`.
 (If the `rg` command is not found, then use alternatives.)
 - Read files in chunks with a max chunk size of 250 lines.
 Do not use python scripts to attempt to output larger chunks of a file.
 Command line output will be truncated after 10 kilobytes or 256 lines of output, regardless of the command used.

 ## `update_plan`